fyc423/YCRC_HPC_Tutorial/instructions/InteractiveWebPortal.md

 - `bigmem`: High-memory CPU nodes for large datasets or memory-intensive tasks.

-- `mpi`: Multi-node distributed compute jobs using MPI.
-Not for Jupyter or interactive apps.
+- `mpi`: Multi-node distributed compute jobs using MPI, not for Jupyter or interactive apps.

 - `scavenge`: Low-priority CPU jobs using idle nodes; may be preempted.